gphilipp/bdd-guide-clojure/README.md

 ## Step 3 - Edit the glue file with Cursive

-At that point, `addition.clj` looks like this in Cursive:
+At that point, `addition-stepdefs.clj` looks like this in Cursive:

 ![](images/cursive-support-1.png)